top of page

 The author

 Maud-Salomé Ekila is Congolese and lives in Kinshasa.
-She is a journalist reporter and director.
+She is a journalist, reporter and director.

 Through her works, she promotes the self-determination of African societies and the learning or rediscovery of identities erased by colonization and slavery.